civicrm/civicrm-dev-docs/docs/extend-stages.md

 How do we know if an extension is any good?

 Self-Assessment
-:   An author makes a claim about the stability of his
+:   An author makes a claim about the stability of their
     work.
 (This is a low-tech, low-touch process.)

 Informal Discussion